melowntech/workshop/tutorials/importobj.rst

 open and has been adopted by other 3D graphics application vendors.
 More about obj file format can be found `here <http://geojson.org/>`__.

+We have tested our importer on the models exported from `Blender <https://www.blender.org/>`__ and `SketchUP <https://www.sketchup.com/>`__.
+You should get good results with these programs.
+Keep in mind that models should be exported with triangulated polygons and in case you are using double side materials enable this option in your exporter (e.g. SketchUp).

 VTS Browser JS
 ~~~~~~~~~~~~~~